 In a general bloom, the entire scene is used when extracting the bright portions.
 This can sometimes work well but often times gives a washed out or overly soft look to a scene.

 For the emissive map though, when the bloom shader extracts the bright portions, it only does so for regions where the emissive map allows it to.
-This let’s us perform a selective bloom which sort of ‘fakes’ an HDR look by letting us highlight certain area’s of the screen and give the impression that certain area’s are brighter or glow.
+This let’s us perform a selective bloom which sort of ‘fakes’ an HDR look by letting us highlight certain area’s of the screen and give the impression that certain area’s are brighter or “glow”.

 The value of this emissivity can be controlled in multiple ways as well.

 First, there’s the boolean ‘yes-no’ for the full screen or emissive bloom.
+You can see this in the property grid control.

 Then there’s the emissive map, which comes from the alpha channel of the models surface condition map (which also holds the Specular power in the R channel, Spec Intensity in the G, and Reflection Amount in the B).
 By Fading the alpha value of this map, I can have tighter control on which parts of the model are more emissive.